International Gay Bowling Organization: History

 LGBT sports leagues began emerging in the United States in the 1970s, primarily as a social outlet for men and women who wished to fraternize with other homosexual amateur athletes in a non-bar atmosphere.

-In 1989, the national tournament was held in Cincinnati, Ohio and featured 770 competitors.
+In 1989, the national tournament was held in Cincinnati, Ohio, and featured 770 competitors.
 Stand-up comedian Judy Tenuta performed during the first night of the event.

 Over the past 30 years, the IGBO has dealt with topical issues such as increasing participation by women, memorializing members who have succumbed to AIDS, raising funds for charitable organizations and the ongoing pursuit of increasing membership worldwide.

 The organization's participation levels younger bowlers has somewhat lowered in part due to more favorable public opinion of LGBT persons; however, many younger members have left the organization as a result of poor management from both the executive board as well as league leadership.

-How IGBO Works
+Structure

 IGBO is a membership-based organization of member leagues, tournaments and individuals (associates).
 Leagues and tournaments join IGBO to network and promote their events across the organization.
 Individuals can become a part of IGBO by joining a member league or individually as an associate member.

 IGBO conducts business through a board of elected volunteers and a series of committees.
 Twice annually, in November and May, IGBO conducts a conference to gather representatives from member leagues and tournaments and conduct business.